swanmacki/GROUP-6_SDG4_Digital-Library-Information-System/README.md

 - Role-based access control using DCL statements

 Usage Instructions:
--- The system receives the member ID, book ID, and number of borrowing days, and then starts a transaction to make sure all steps are done safely together.
-It checks if the requested book has available copies using a locked selection to prevent other changes at the same time.
-If no copies are available, the system stops and shows an error.
-If copies are available, the system adds a record to the Borrowings table and reduces the number of available copies in the Inventory by one.
-Finally, the transaction is committed, saving all changes permanently and keeping the data accurate.
-This process ensures that borrowing is safe, consistent, and free from errors or data conflicts. --
+- The system receives the Member ID, Book ID, and number of borrowing days.
+- A database transaction is started to ensure all operations are executed safely as a single unit.
+- The system checks whether the requested book has available copies, using a locked selection to prevent simultaneous updates by other transactions.
+- If no copies are available, the transaction is stopped and an error message is returned.
+- If copies are available:
+- A new record is inserted into the Borrowings table.
+- The number of available copies in the Inventory is reduced by one.
+- The transaction is then committed, permanently saving all changes.

 --